Hard to believe, given the wet weather we’ve been having recently, but summer is fast approaching! It’s

 4. Have some oilcloth handy for lunches outside meaning you can easily clean up spills and crumbs.
 A top tip – if you aren’t using your oilcloth all the time, keep it rolled onto a cardboard tube to make sure it is crease free next time you do.

 5. In a neutral colour scheme, plant pots are a good way adding a splash of colour.
 Try growing wildflowers or a selection of herbs you can use for cooking.

 6. If you have an outside wall to incorporate, try painting it in a cheerful colour or decorating with vintage signs, lanterns or even artwork.

 7. Have plenty of candles, blankets and throws handy for when the sun goes in.

 8. If you are looking for bright, cheery colours that work well together, one of our favourite colour combinations for using outside is a Sunny Saffron calmed with Duck Egg and Smoke blues.

-9. When space is limited, for example a small patio, just a fold-able table and chair set with a beautiful tablecloth and some fresh flowers is perfect for making somewhere to have your morning coffee, read your book or have a cosy evening meal.
+9. When space is limited, for example a small patio, just a fold-able table and chair set with a beautiful tablecloth and some fresh flowers is perfect for making somewhere to have your morning coffee, read your book or have a laid back evening meal ‘al aperto’.

 Read full article ›